VanLeu22/GRC-Capstone/README.md

 ## Conclusion

 After investigating Oscorp's security posture, I analysed the findings and overlayed them with the NIST CSF 2.0.
-I utilized relevant security frameworks like MITRE ATT@CK, NIST 800-53, OWASP and otheres to compile a comprehensive roadmap towards a secure security infrastructure.
+I utilized relevant security frameworks like MITRE ATT@CK, NIST 800-53, OWASP and others to compile a comprehensive roadmap towards a secure security infrastructure.